Jacob-J-Richards/DS_DA_Projects/README.md

 -	Could the anomaly have been anticipated?
 -	Data visualization tool to identify future anomaly events as early as possible

-# Logistic_Regression_Failure_Case_Study (Python)
-- non-superficial examination of how Logistic Regression works within the context of evaluating the method on data not suited for the method.

 # 90+_DaysPastDue (Python)
 -	Logistic Regression Model predicting late payments from customers

-# Marketing_Prediction (R and Python)
+# Marketing_Prediction (Python)
--	Random Forest and Logistic Regression model built and performance compared at predicting responses to an advertising campaign
+-	Optimally fitted Logistic Regression Model on data with weak predictors.